googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 Formats 29 and 31 shall not be used in non-variable fonts or if the COLR table does not have an ItemVariationStore subtable.

+These tables use reduced precision for compactness.
+Where higher precision is required use PaintTransform/PaintVarTransform.

 For general information regarding transformations in a color glyph definition, see 5.7.11.1.5.